0XOday/the_grimoire/Blog drafs/95 gripes of homelab.md

 The use of AI for small problems
 Insert *that* meme

-Yo I got all this HW
+Yo I got all this HW!
+Wow what do you do with it?
+Insert generic thing here

+Not understanding basic networking

+How do I fan mod *insert thing that should not be fan modded*

+The hyper fixation of ECC ram.
+Your workloads are not that important

 HomeLab dunks